 - 2 pounds Brussels Sprouts rinsed and halved

 - 1 cup Gruyere Cheese or white cheddar, shredded

 - 1 cup bread crumbs

-- Add shallots and 1 tsp Italian seasoning and cook, stirring, until shallots are softened and fragrant, about 1 minute.
+- Add shallots and 1 teaspoon Italian seasoning and cook, stirring, until shallots are softened and fragrant, about 1 minute.

 - Add heavy cream and scrape up any browned bits from the bottom of the pan.
 Bring to a simmer.

 - Add cooked bacon to the pan.
 Taste and add salt and pepper to taste.
-Top with 1 cup Gruyere cheese, then 1 cup bread crumbs and dot with 2 tbsp butter pieces.
+Top with 1 cup Gruyere cheese, then 1 cup bread crumbs and dot with 2 tablespoon butter pieces.

 - Bake at 425 F until bubbly and golden brown, about 15 minutes.

 Nutritional information is provided as a courtesy only.
 This information comes from online calculators.
 Although whatsinthepan.com attempts to provide accurate nutritional information, these figures are only estimates.